 variant: 0.4 g pure N l-1 substrate (3.60 g l-1 3-4M Osmocote Exact 11+11+18+3 Mg+Te)

-pH value of the substrate mixture was adjusted to 4.0 with lime.
+The pH of substrate was adjusted to 4.0 with lime.
 All fertiliser treatments were replicated 4 times with 19 cuttings per plot: 15 cuttings for rooting evaluation + 4 cuttings for sucrose analyses.

 The experiment was carried out in an unheated plastic house under a fogging system (Plantfog-Befeuchtungsanlagen Nebelsysteme, Fishamend, Austria).
 The daily air temperatures in the house fluctuated substantially (up to 50 °C during daytime and between 18 and 20 °C during the night).
 The substrate temperatures (rooting zone) did not show such oscillations (between 20 and 24 °C), mainly due to the qualitative fogging system (oscillations of air humidity were reduced).
 Fogging was regulated manually to obtain a 90-95% relative humidity, on average.
 Fogging intervals lasted approx. 30 s, with a 60 s pause.
 Fogging was not carried out during the night (19.00 – 07.00 h).
 The pause intervals were extended to late August and fogging was stopped completely in late September.

 In winter, cuttings were left without heating in the place of rooting in plastic house.
 The rooting of cuttings was evaluated on three different dates, which were recognised as sampling dates in this case.
 Experiment evaluation was done on the pre-dormancy phase (26 November, 161 days after severance), on the true dormancy phase (12 January, 208 days after severance) and on the post dormancy phase (25 February, 252 days after severance) to evaluate the whole winter effect (Larcher 2003).
 On the first two dates three cuttings per replicate (4 replicates, 12 cuttings per variant) were measured, whereas the rest of cuttings (9 cuttings in 4 replicates, 36 cuttings per variant) were measured on the spring evaluation date.
-The rooting rate (%), number of primary roots and the root system length were measured.
+The rooting rate (%), the number of first order roots and the root system length were measured.

 Extraction and analysis of sucrose